-Passing Score for Each Section of the Certified Paralegal Exam widely used by certification programs to set passing standards.
-This process requires that a passing score is established by a panel of content experts based on their review of each examination question and the assignment of an expectation of the percentage of minimally- competent examinees that would answer each question correctly.
+Passing Score for Each Section of the Certified Paralegal Exam

+The Certifying Board determines the passing score based on the Angoff method, a method that is widely used by certification programs to set passing standards.
+This process requires that a passing score is established by a panel of content experts based on their review of each examination question and the assignment of an expectation of the percentage of minimally-competent examinees that would answer each question correctly.
 Panel members include paralegals, attorneys, and paralegal educators, with each review facilitated by a qualified psychometric consultant.